akjake616/BatchAssign.jl/README.md

 a, b, c, = 1, 1, 1 # or,
 a = b = c = 1
 ```
-It is noted that calling the following will assign disctinct random values for the vaairables:
+It is noted that calling the following will assign disctinct random values for the variables:

 ```julia
 @all a b c = rand()